-According to Ecuadorean authorities, he became one of the explosives experts of the FARC’s Daniel Aldana front, which demobilized near Tumaco last year.
+According to Ecuadorean authorities, he became one of the explosives experts of the FARC’s Daniel Aldana front, which demobilized near Tumaco in 2017.

 Additionally, he helped manage the profitable drug trafficking routes of the former guerrilla units in the coca-rich area around the port town.

 Throughout his guerrilla career, Guacho only operated in Tumaco and the jungles on the Ecuadorean side of the border.

 By the time he took part in the FARC’s 2016 ceasefire, Guacho had become a unit commander, he told RCN Noticias in 2017.